yazz/VisualJS/README.md

-### What is Yazz's killer feature?
+### What is GoShareData's killer feature?
 <img height='350px' src='http://blog.wiserspread.com/wp-content/uploads/2014/07/Killer.jpg' />

-Yazz's killer feature is being able to share snippets of your data with your colleagues.
+GoShareData's killer feature is being able to share snippets of your data with your colleagues.
 So for example, you may have some SQL to show you a total of monthly sales. this can be shared as a data snippet, instead of cutting and pasting SQL results and emailing them to colleagues.